 Another thing I’ve always done with my kids is to use and teach them the right terminology for the craft they’re learning.
 Kids are smart and they’re sponges for information.
 There’s no reason to dumb things down.
 We don’t put the stick in the hole; the needle goes in the stitch.

 The importance of teaching kids the language of craft was reinforced for me last summer when Lauren started taking drawing lessons with a local artist.
 After her first lesson, her teacher said how much she loved that she could talk to Lauren as if she were a college student taking an art class, not the young soon-to-be 8th grader she was at the time.
 She knew what it meant to shade and contour, even if she wasn’t quite sure how to do it.

 I’ve knit Lauren a few pairs of mittens over the years and her favorite pair is a thrummed set where she helped: she made the thrums for me.
 As I showed her how to make thrums, I also showed her all the parts of a mitten.
 She learned what all the parts are called from the cuff to the thumb gusset, and she learned that thrums she made will felt over time to provide extra warmth.
-If you’re looking for a fun thrummed mitten pattern, Kate Atherley shares a great how-to in her soon-to-be-released book, Knit Mitts.
+If you’re looking for a fun thrummed mitten pattern, Kate Atherley shares a great how-to in her newly released book, Knit Mitts.
 It also happens to include an entire section on sizing mittens for kids!

 3. ENCOURAGE CURIOSITY

 It’s a bit cliché, I know, but it’s true; you need to encourage kids’ curiosity around crafting.
 When you’re doing something you love and a kid wants to know what you’re doing, show them!
 Let them feel the yarn, put the needles in their hands, ask them to throw the yarn for you on a couple stitches—make crafting feel accessible to them.